How To Get The Most From Tournament Life

 IF YOU MUST WITHDRAW

 If you enter in advance and cannot attend, it is VERY IMPORTANT that you give notice before first round pairings are started!
-A day or more before the tournament, email is the best way to give notice, and you should never call to drop out if you can email instead.
+Please send an email to DropoutsAtChess.US (replace "At" with the symbol @), preferably at least an hour before the round.

 OTHER INFORMATION

-For prizes of $600 or over, bring your U.S. Social Security card.
-If you have no Social Security number, the organizer must deduct 30% from your prize.
-This includes foreigners, unless they provide written evidence of exemption due to a tax treaty.
+For prizes of $600 or over, bring your U.S. Social Security card or Tax ID number.
+If you have no Social Security or Tax ID number, the organizer must deduct 30% from your prize.
+See also chessaction.org.

 The Tournament Director may assign an estimated rating to any player, and may expel an improperly rated player from an event in progress.
 CCA minimum ratings are used in all CCA events if higher than USCF.
 Only about 100 players have CCA minimum ratings, which we assign if we feel their USCF ratings are too low.